techyian/MMALSharp/README.md

 ##Status

-The library has currently been tested on the following Raspberry Pi devices:
+So far, the library has been tested on the following Raspberry Pi devices:

 * Raspberry Pi 1 Model B (512mb)
 * Raspberry Pi Zero
 * Raspberry Pi 2 Model B

-Both the SUNNY and Sony IMX219 camera modules are currently working as expected.
+Both the SUNNY and Sony IMX219 camera modules are working as expected.

 Currently tested image 'still' features - code is in place for all features listed below, however not all have been tested.